File №204 · Food Traceability Final Rule · 21 CFR Part 1, Subpart S

 Hand off the materials

 You receive the template pack: Traceability Plan outline, KDE inventory, FTL applicability checklist, lot-code framework.
 Each is annotated for your category.
-Your team fills them in.
+From there, your team writes and implements.

 Sect.
 04 — Who we are